Actually, it's sort of a day of conflict for the media.

 Because that's what we need.

-Now, your other question uh why is it so easy to get an abortion and so difficult to have an execution.
+Now, your other question: why is it so easy to get an abortion?

 I mean, that's I'd have to recount 18 years of this program to get because you know the answer to that.

-This is it's abortion is a sacrament to feminism, which is a branch of liberalism.
+Abortion is a sacrament to feminism, which is a branch of liberalism.

 Maybe a way to get an anesthetist to go into San Quentin and participate in this execution is to tell him, no, no, this is just a partial sleep execution.

-This is just partial sleep.
+This is just partial sleep, a partial sleep procedure.

-You know, come up with an accepted term for what happens, and uh or make it sound like the fact that there is pain with the administration of these three drugs is a sickness or is a medical problem that the anesthetist is actually solving.
+You know, come up with an accepted term for what happens, or make it sound like the fact that there is pain with the administration of these three drugs is a sickness or is a medical problem that the anesthetist is actually solving.

 And it might be a way.